 Figure 1: Picture applied with various enhancing options

-- Select the picture, and right-click it to bring up the contextual menu.
+- Select the picture, and right-click (or Ctrl + click) it to bring up the contextual menu.
 In this contextual menu, select the Change Picture option, as shown in Figure 2.

 Figure 2: Change Picture option to be selected

 - This summons the Choose a Picture dialog box that you can see in Figure 3.
 In this dialog box, navigate to the folder which contains your replacement picture.
 Select the picture, and click the Insert button (highlighted in red in Figure 3, below).

 Figure 3: Choose a Picture dialog box

 - This replaces the old picture with the new selected picture as shown in Figure 4.
 Compare Figures 1 and 4 and you'll see that the picture in both figures have the same reflection effect, the same 3D bevels, and also the same maroon colored border.
 In fact, even the animations for both the pictures are the same, although you cannot see the animation in the figures.
 Nothing has been changed other than the picture itself.